Donald Trump Wants President Obama's Ambassadors Out by Inauguration Day

-It could leave the U.S. without Senate-confirmed ambassadors around the world for weeks or months
+It could leave the U.S. without Senate-confirmed ambassadors around the world for weeks or months+ READ ARTICLE

 In a break from tradition, President-elect Donald Trump has asked that all of President Obama‘s foreign ambassadors leave their posts by Inauguration Day, according to new reports.